 Kota The Friend, like so many independent musicians, is leaning on hardwired DIY pedigree to manage the unthinkable weight of the moment — do it all, be it all, and bring everyone with you.
 At 27-years-old, the Brooklyn rapper and producer has found and excavated a label-free path like few others, etching his own blueprint for indie rap moves and speaking his ambitions into existence.
-On his third studio album, grandly titled Everything, Kota gleams an earned and infectious hope; the feel-good, outwardly vulnerable counter-balance to Brooklyn’s gorgeously gritty rap renaissance.
+On his third studio album, grandly titled Everything, Kota The Friend gleams an earned and infectious hope; the feel-good, outwardly vulnerable counter-balance to Brooklyn’s gorgeously gritty rap renaissance.

-Beaming in, as is now customary, from his corner of the internets, Kota checks in with Okayplayer from quarantine with a road map of how he made and independently released his latest album.
+Beaming in, as is now customary, from his corner of the internets, Kota The Friend checks in with Okayplayer from quarantine with a road map of how he made and independently released his latest album.
 He also reminisces over a pre-gentrified Brooklyn, shit-talks major labels, and details plans for building an equitably-owned and holistically structured company to service independent artists.